jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-05b.md

 The difference between privatized and state-run energy is evident in the difference between the energy situation of France and that of Germany which follows the free market model.

 To get into the profitable utilities business, investors usually highlight how massively indebted state-owned utilities are.
-They hide the fact that **being under massive debts is the nature of such utilities**.*
+They hide the fact that **being under massive debt is the nature of such not-for-profit utilities**.*

 {{< f f="*This is mirrored by the fact that parents are often get into debt in order to fund the education and upkeep of their children.
 The reverse of this is to make money from one's children by using them as child labor and neglecting their education.
 Nationalization does the former, while privatization does the latter." >}}

 State-run energy systems have some variations:
 - In the French system, the government has control, as a majority stake, in energy production and transmission, allowing the rest to be privately held
 - In Singapore, Vietnam, and China, the government owns everything.
 This leads to low energy prices because the government is supposed to be not-for-profit.
 This allows energy, as the base of the modern economy, to be really inclusive, as the people paying to maintain each other*